 Grades: The only passing grades for graduate students are A, A-, B+, B, B-, C+, C, and S. Grades of C+ and C count toward a graduate degree if an equal number of credits in courses numbered 5000 or higher have been earned with grades of B+ and A, respectively.
 Grade points are not given for S and U grades; S and U grades are not used to calculate grade point averages.
-All letter-graded graduate level courses eligible to count toward the graduate degree are used to calculate the cumulative grade-point average.
+All letter-graded graduate level courses are eligible to count toward graduate degrees are used to calculate the cumulative grade-point average.

-Incomplete Grades" Grades of I (incomplete) received during the preceding term should be removed as soon as possible.
+Incomplete Grades: Grades of I (incomplete) received during the preceding term should be removed as soon as possible.
 Grades of I carry no quality points and become punitive after one term.
 All grades of I must be removed before a graduate degree can be awarded.
+See also "Financial implications of receiving an (I) grade for PHC 6941 and/or PHC 6940."

 Unsatisfactory Progress or Unsatisfactory Scholarship: Any graduate student may be denied further registration if progress toward completing the program becomes unsatisfactory to the academic unit, college, or Dean of the Graduate School.
 Unsatisfactory scholarship is defined as failure to maintain a B average (3.00) in all work attempted.
-Per UF requirements to graduate, graduate students need a 3.00 GPA in their major (and in the minor, if a minor is declared).
+Per UF requirements to graduate, graduate students need a 3.00 GPA in their major (and in the minor if a minor is declared).
 Students with less than a 3.00 GPA may not hold an assistantship or fellowship.